 - Built by our centre and Surrey Satellite Technology Ltd staff and students in their spare time

 - Provides qualification for our AOCS HW and SW

 - Key computing payloads are COTS high performance computer and Nexus-One.

-If you'd like to learn more about what we do then please email the head of our group, Dr Chris Bridges.
+If you'd like to learn more about what we do then please get in touch.